Your Cart (0)

 Frequently Asked Questions

-A: Warmth comes from relevance, specificity, and timing — all things AI can deliver when properly configured.
-A message that references a family's campus visit, acknowledges the specific program their child is interested in, and arrives within an hour of their inquiry feels more personally attended to than one that arrives the next business day.
-AI handles the response infrastructure; admissions counselors handle the conversations that require genuine relationship.
+Warmth comes from relevance, specificity, and timing, all of which AI delivers when properly configured.
+A message that references a family's campus visit, acknowledges the specific program their child is interested in, and arrives within an hour of their inquiry feels more personally attended to than a generic email arriving the next business day.
+The admissions counselor handles the phone call, the interview, the campus visit.
+The AI handles the 9pm inquiry reply and the well-timed follow-up two weeks later.
+Nobody writes to their admissions counselor asking them to please take longer to respond.

-A: Yes.
-Re-enrollment campaigns that start earlier, follow up consistently, and communicate the value of renewing produce better results than last-minute reminders.
-AI generates the communication sequence for each family based on their grade level, history with the school, and any information captured about their plans.
-Families who might have been lost to inattention receive timely, relevant communication.
+Yes, and re-enrollment is one of the highest ROI applications.
+Campaigns that start earlier (November instead of February), follow up consistently, and communicate specific value of renewing produce markedly better retention.
+AI generates the communication sequence for each family based on grade level, years enrolled, financial aid status, and any feedback captured in conferences or surveys.
+Families who would otherwise be lost to inattention receive timely, relevant communication.
+A three-point retention improvement on a 600-student school with $32,000 tuition is roughly $575,000 per year.

-Q: What AI tools are appropriate for a school that's concerned about student data privacy?
+What AI tools are appropriate for a school concerned about student data privacy?

-A: This is the right question to ask.
-AI is most appropriate for the operational communication that surrounds relationships — the inquiry response at 10pm, the stewardship letter that would otherwise be a generic form letter, the newsletter draft.
-The relationship itself — the admissions counselor who remembers the family's concerns, the teacher who knows the student — stays human.
-AI is infrastructure, not culture.
+This is the right question.
+AI is most appropriate for the operational communication that surrounds relationships: the inquiry response at 10pm, the stewardship letter that would otherwise be a generic form letter, the newsletter draft.
+The relationship itself stays human.
+The admissions counselor remembers the family's concerns.
+The teacher knows the student.
+The head of school shakes hands at graduation.
+AI is plumbing.
+Nobody admires a school for its plumbing.
+They also do not forgive a school when the plumbing breaks.

 Ready to put this into action?